 Audra Mariel is a jazz vocalist who works and resides primarily in the Tri-state area.
 She has been acclaimed for her unique sound, and sincere interpretation of timeless standards.
-Mariel frequently performs with Art Deco --Joe Accurso (piano), Doug Clarke (guitar), and Gary Mazzaroppi (bass)-- as well as with the Acada Jazz Ensemble--Andy Demos (sax), Cody McCorry (bass), and April Centrone (drums).
+Mariel frequently performs with Art Deco --Joe Accurso (piano), Doug Clarke (guitar), and Gary Mazzaroppi (bass)-- as well as with the Audra Mariel & A Real Human Jazz Band--Tom Monda (guitar), Cody McCorry (bass), and April Centrone (drums).
 She has also had the privilege of touring and recording with Frank Vignola, through whom she also worked with Mark O'Connor, Bucky Pizzarelli, and Al Caiola.

 Born in Long Island, New York, and raised in New Jersey, Mariel's great affinity for an eclectic mix of music styles was instilled in her from a young age, as was her propensity for the arts in general.
 When she isn't performing, she spends her time as a teaching artist traveling to various schools and theatres in New Jersey.
 She has appeared in countless regional productions as well as regional theatre tours, and holds an AA and BFA in Theatre Performance from Brookdale Community College and Kean University, respectively.